ibrahima1289/kura-labs-academy/certifications/aws-developer/README.md

 * AWS CLI [cheetsheet](https://www.bluematador.com/learn/aws-cli-cheatsheet).
 * To generate a **policy**, you can use [AWS Policy Generator](https://awspolicygen.s3.amazonaws.com/policygen.html).
+* The [IAM Policy Simulator](https://policysim.aws.amazon.com/home/index.jsp) is used to simulate policies.

 ### Domain 1: Deployment 22%